 Mulder appears in a series of flashbacks dealing with Scully's infertility (significantly all from the Vancouver era timeline), brilliantly intercut with her present dealings with an increasingly suspicious Doggett, and a new Deep Throat appears in the form of Knowle Rohrer, a shady Naval Intelligence operative played by Adam Baldwin (Firefly).
-But this and the following episodes are Gillian Anderson's and Robert Patrick's alone, showcases for their acting chops and their own dynamic chemistry.
+But this and the following episodes are Gillian Anderson's and Robert Patrick's alone, showcases for their acting chops and their own unique chemistry.

 The appearance of a CIA mole named Duffy Haskell (played by Jay Acovone, who also guest-starred in Bob Goodwin's S4 Mytharc stunner, 'Demons'). who is working with doctors to create human-alien hybrids leads to one of the most gut-punching three seconds I've ever seen on television: the withering look of anger and betrayal Doggett shoots at Scully when he realizes she's been keeping her secret from him.
 The greatest moments of this series are wordless.